yoji-kuretake-like/Automatic_Disaster_Detection/README.md

 ## 5. Change Detection Method
 <p>After the predicted segmentation masks of pre and post disaster images were created by the trained semantic segmentation model, the impacted regions are extracted to compare these two images by using the pixel-based change detection method with a sliding window.
 The areas that satisfy below equation can be considered as the damaged area by disasters.</p>
 <img width="750" src="https://github.com/yoji-kuretake-like/Automatic_Disaster_Detection/blob/main/images/equation.png">
+<p>In this project, the threshold and window size are set as 0.7 and 64×64 pixels respectively for the models to avoid recognizing the few changes that occurred due to the time series as the impacted area.
+The window is slid over the segmentation masks both of pre and post disaster images, and if the area within the window satisfies the above formula, it is labelled as the damaged zone by disasters.</p>